cwinpy/cwinpy/paper/paper.md

 where `/home/usr/analysis` can be substituted for the required final location of the files output by the analysis.

-If you do not have access to a pulsar ephemeris file, then an ephemeris from the [ATNF Pulsar Catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) [@ATNF] can be used by instead just specifying the name of the pulsar (you have to trust that the ephemeris provides a coherent timing solution over the gravitational-wave data period).
+If you do not have access to a pulsar ephemeris file, an ephemeris from the [ATNF Pulsar Catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) [@ATNF] can be used by instead just specifying the name of the pulsar (you have to trust that the ephemeris provides a coherent timing solution over the gravitational-wave data period).
 The ephemeris is extracted from the catalogue using [`psrqpy`](https://psrqpy.readthedocs.io/) [@psrqpy].
-For example, to search for PSR J0737-3039A using the [ATNF Pulsar Catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) data in LIGO data from the second observing run, one could use:
+For example, to search for PSR J0737$-$3039A using the [ATNF Pulsar Catalogue](https://www.atnf.csiro.au/research/pulsar/psrcat/) data in LIGO data from the second observing run, one could use:

 ```bash